|Make||Camper and Nicholsons|

 Mustang is smallest quality "big boat" on the market--enclosed pilothouse open to lower salon, walk-in engine room, superb build and finish-- yet with flexibility to handle with 2-4 crew.
 After 2012 circumnavigation and refit, Mustang is priced to sell now for summer cruising!

-Mustang offers the enviable richness of a lovely classic interior combined with a modern, fast yacht.
+Mustang offers the enviable richness of a lovely classic interior in a modern, performance, pilothouse, superyacht.